fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

   `Ctrl + Shift + ]`.
 Move between tabs with `Cmd + 1..0`.
-- Natively hit a keymap which will bring up a [zoxide](https://github.com/ajeetdsouza/zoxide)-powered folder/project selector, which will upon selection execute Neovim in a new tab.
+- Natively hit a keymap which will bring up a [zoxide](https://github.com/ajeetdsouza/zoxide)-powered folder/project selector, which will upon selection execute Neovim in a new session.

 With Wezterm, I've got this all working except the first point on showing all active sessions at the top of the terminal window.